 - Steel Cut Oats – After harvesting, oats are separated from the husk in a large spinning machine.
 In the process, many oat groats are broken into small pieces.
 These small pieces of oat groats are steel-cut oats.

-- Rolled Oats – Old fashioned oats are steamed and lightly toasted to aid in the cooking process at home.
+- Rolled Oats – Old-fashioned oats are steamed and lightly toasted to aid in the cooking process at home.
 These are called rolled oats.

 - Instant Oatmeal – This is the Quaker maple and brown sugar I grew up with.
 The oats are pre-cooked at the factory and then dried, usually with flavoring and sweetener added before packaging.
+(You can make your own instant oatmeal packets at home too!)

-To increase nutrition and eat as much real food as possible, aim for old fashioned oats at a minimum.
+To increase nutrition and eat as much real food as possible, aim for old-fashioned oats at a minimum.
 Steel-cut oats have a higher level of nutrition because some of the bran (the outer protective shell) will still be intact.
 Oat flour from steel-cut oats is considered a whole grain flour.

 Regardless of the type of oats you buy, homemade oat flour will always be more affordable than store-bought!